 Skid Steer for Snow Removal | Skid steers are agile, compact, and simple to use, making them well-suited for snow removal.
 They are stable on inclines and uneven terrain due to their low center of gravity. |

-High Flow Requirement | Skid steer snow blowers require high flow hydraulics to operate effectively.
-The high flow rate increases the velocity of the hydraulic fluid, powering the snow blower. |
+High Flow Requirement | Not all skid steer snow blowers require high flow hydraulics to operate effectively.
+The required flow rate is dictated by the snow blower’s motor, which can range anywhere between 14-36 GPM depending on type. |

 Skid Steer Snow Blower Operation | The snow blower attachment works similarly to a standard snow blower, breaking up snow with a rotating auger and forcing it out of a discharge chute.
 The operator can adjust the chute’s direction for precision. |

-Skid Steer Size | The size of the skid steer needed depends on the amount of snow to be removed.
-Smaller skid steers are sufficient for light snow, while larger ones are needed for heavy snow. |
+Skid Steer Size | The size of the skid steer needed depends on the amount of snow to be removed and GPM output.
+Typically, smaller skid steers are sufficient for light snow, while larger ones are needed for heavy snow. |

 Tracks vs Wheels | Tracks are generally superior to wheels for snow removal due to their greater surface area and even weight distribution, providing increased traction in snow and ice. |